 The Global Filter categories are listed below:

-In addition to these filters, you can limit to a certain type of security (stocks, mutual funds, indices, or futures) using the dropdown menu above the Scan Criteria Box (directly below the Starting Date Adjuster).
+In addition to these filters, you can limit to a certain type of security (stocks, mutual funds, indices, or futures) using the dropdown menu in the Starting Date Adjuster section.
 Note that some of the filters may not be applicable to mutual funds, indices, or futures.

-The Additional Technical Expressions section can be used to check for up to four additional technical conditions that are not covered by the settings in the Global Filters section.
+The Additional Technical Expressions section can be used to check for up to four additional technical conditions that are not covered by the settings in the Global Filters and Predefined Chart Patterns sections.

 In this section, you build the clause piece by piece, rather than selecting the entire clause from a single dropdown menu.